Best Deathloop trinkets: what every trinket does

 As a general rule, trinkets of all types can be found in abundance on Blackreef, and you can pick up multiple copies of each trinket (even if they're the same rarity).
 Downed enemies will frequently drop trinkets as loot, and you'll find some lying around the place like any other ordinary gear from time to time.

-Golden Harvest, Remote Overload, and Steel Lungs — all of which are character trinkets — are the exceptions, as they can only be picked up in specific locations at a plot-appropriate moment.
+Golden Harvest, Remote Overload, and Steel Lungs — all of which are Character Trinkets — are the exceptions, as they can only be picked up in specific locations at a plot-appropriate moment.
 Luckily, this makes them much easier to find.

 How to equip trinkets and plan your loadout